Bevy Tutorial: Pong

 (0, 0)

-then it spawns center of the screen (our camera's origin). - Therefore, the far left of our screen is
+then it spawns center of the screen (our camera's origin).

+So we can query the window to find its size and place ourselves accordingly.
 We will also want the paddles to be different colors to better identify our Player

 vs Ai